 Termination by OIDF.
 OIDF may terminate the Certification of Conformance at any time if OIDF determines in its sole discretion that Implementer has violated this Agreement or any applicable law.
 OIDF assumes no liability for any such termination, and reserves the right to prohibit Implementer from submitting any further Certification of Conformance.

-Events on Termination: Expired, terminated, or revoked Certifications of Conformance shall either be removed from any website where they were published, or be noted as “Expired,” “Revoked,” or “Terminated” on such websites, at OIDF’s sole option.
+Events on Termination: Expired, terminated, or revoked Certifications of Conformance shall either be removed from any website where they were published, or be noted as “Revoked” or “Terminated” on such websites, at OIDF’s sole option.

 Fees.
 Currently, there is no fee to submit a Certification of Conformance to OIDF and no fee for publication of an accepted Certification of Conformance, but OIDF reserves the right to charge such fees in the future.